ohbm/osr2020/faq.md

 ---

 ### What is the OSR?
-The Open Science Room (OSR) is a conference within a conference, at the Organisation for Human Brain Mapping annual meeting in Montreal, June 26th - 30th.
+The Open Science Room (OSR) is a conference within a conference, at the <a href="https://www.humanbrainmapping.org/">Organisation for Human Brain Mapping</a> annual meeting in <a href="https://www.humanbrainmapping.org/i4a/pages/index.cfm?pageID=3958&activateFull=true" >Montreal June 26th - 30th.</a>.
 As with the rest of the meeting we are here to discuss advances in neuroimaging, but we also have a specific interest in open research practices.

 ### Who can present in the OSR?
 Anyone can present in the OSR!
 We invite presentations linked to our [themes](themes.md) and in the specified [formats](formats.md), but we also have room for unconferece style "emergent" sessions where you can discuss anything you would like!
 We would like to especially platform the work of Early Career Researchers (ECR), and provide the lightning talk format for you to give voice to posters which have been accepted in the main meeting.